sajohna/SYSC-3110-UNO-Group-Project/milestone4.README.md

 - MVC Architecture: Clean separation between Model (game logic), View (GUI), and Controller (coordination)

 ## Known Issues
-- Timer label displaye "tim e" instead of "time" due to a spacing issue in the UI component (cosmetic issue, DOES NOT affect the functionality)
+- Timer label displays "tim e" instead of "time" due to a spacing issue in the UI component (cosmetic issue, DOES NOT affect the functionality and its not a implementation logic issue)

 ## Enjoy the Game!